 For cheaper class pass fees and payments see Members & Class Fees

-• After a trial class, beginners to tai chi are advised to enrol in our Foundation Course, which we start every seven weeks, six times a year, at the beginning and half-way through the term.
-Or if you miss the beginning of a term, just come and try the Foundation Course and form classes and sign up for a class pass of 7 drop-in Pass or 15 class Pass which you can use up at any Foundation classes over the 15 week term.
+• Beginners to tai chi are advised to enrol in our Autumn Foundation Courses, which we start every four weeks, three times a term.
+Or if you miss the beginning of a course, just come to the next one.
+We ask for you to attend twice a week for 4 weeks to gain maximum benefit from the training and help you learn more quickly.
+You can save on drop-in fees by signing up for an 8 class Pass to cover the course or a 15 class Term Pass which you can use up at any Foundation classes over the 15 week term.
 Foundation tai chi contains the basic building blocks for the style, you learn the correct position of the arms, legs, alignment of posture, improve coordination, energy, balance and strength.

-It is also possible to join in the Big Frame forms general classes which are also for new student levels.
+It is also possible to join in the Foundation 2 class and the Big Frame forms general classes which are also for those with some tai ji experience.